karawoo/INFX-598J-assignment-2/code/dv_vis.md

 All of the cleaning and plotting of the data (with the exception of running the data PDF through Tabula to get a CSV) is done in the code below.
-Both the domestic violence fatality data and the population data were presented in wide format, with years as columns.
+Both the domestic violence fatality data and the population data were originally presented in wide format, with years as columns.
 Both had multiple header rows and extraneous columns.

 ```r